 “My design philosophy is simple: infuse my clients' personality into a beautiful home, without breaking the bank.
 I pride myself in giving my clients a stunning home that's also functional and will stand the test of time.

-For way too long, the design industry has been seen as a "professional" industry that designers and makers of color were shut out of.
-The industry has been evolving by showing creatives on the scene receiving their well deserved flowers.
+For too long, the design industry has been seen as a "professional" industry that designers and makers of color were shut out of.
+The industry has been evolving by showing creatives on the scene receiving their well-deserved flowers.
 Being a part of Black creative organizations, like the [Black Artists + Designers Guild] – where I'm a member, helps us further grow as talented Black creatives, and these organizations show that we are just as worthy of the large projects and the accolades.
 Personally, I make it a goal of mine to partner with other Black designers and purchase from Black makers whenever possible.”

 Design by Whitney Jones.
 Image: Whitney Jones Design.

-Her advice for up and coming Black designers:
+Her advice for up-and-coming Black designers:

 “Reach out to those you admire and genuinely make a connection without expecting anything in return.
-You'll find that we're more than happy to lift our fellow brown designers and creatives up!”
+You'll find we're more than happy to lift our fellow brown designers and creatives up!”

 Kelly Finley, Joy Street Design